antonio-alexander/go-blog-rate-limiting/README.md

 - cache the request and process it at a slower rate (using some kind of queue)
 - process the request at the same time it was sent

-> Although it's totally possible to cache requests and process them at a slower rate that they came in at, it can get terrible complex and if done correctly, you'd still have an upper limit where you'd need to start discarding requests as they too can affect the problem you're trying to mitigate with rate limiting
+> Although it's totally possible to cache requests and process them at a slower rate that they came in at, it can get terrible complex and even if done correctly, you'd still have an upper limit where you'd need to start discarding requests as they too can affect the problem you're trying to mitigate with rate limiting

 ### Client